romerocs/website/README.md

 - using native web components

 ## Demo Ideas
+- cards (or any element really) that 'fill up' with color on hover
 - test content visible prop
 - Move character along a path with keyboard
   - create character design, background art, keyboard interactions.